edgaradel/Risk/README.md

 Quantitative risk management emerged as a distinct discipline of financial economics in the 1990s, focusing mainly on trading market risk.

+Spark Exercise

+• Historical Method: The historical method re-organices actual historical returns, putting them in order from worst to best.
+• The Variance-Covariance Method: This method assumes that stock returns are normally distributed and use pdf instead of actual returns.
+• Monte Carlo Simulation: